 Ethics committees and shaping of children’s participation in qualitative educational research in Chile.

-Armijo, M., & Willatt, C. (2022).
-Ethics committees and shaping of children's participation in qualitative educational research in Chile.
-Children & Society, Published Online Ahead of Print.
-Abstract: In this paper, we address the relationship between ethics committees and children involved
+Armijo, M., & Willatt, C. (2024).
+Ethics committees and shaping of children’s participation in qualitative educational research in Chile.
+Children & Society, 38(1), pp. 1-15.
+Abstract: In this paper, we address the relationship between ethics committees and children involved in qualitative educational research in Chile.
+In light of a central and recurring challenge (protection versus […]

-Buchanan, D. (2023).
+Buchanan, D. (2024).
 How can a researcher minimise causing harm when conducting interviews with particularly vulnerable children in longitudinal research?.
-Children & Society, Published Online Ahead of Print.
-Abstract: Using original data, this article explores the ethical issues that arose during
+Children & Society, 38(2), pp. 349-364.
+Abstract: Using original data, this article explores the ethical issues that arose during a school ‘life histories’ study of ‘lower-attaining’ of 23 primary school pupils in England, from age […]

 Social research and the privacy and participation of children: Reflections on researching Australian children’s playlore.